itaymatza/File-Backup-System/README.md

 ## Client
-- The client is implemented in Python.
+- The client is implemented in Python and using SSL sockets.
 - The client will run from the console and receive user input to perform various actions.
 - Requests the client to enter credentials to authenticate with the server.
 - Allows an interface to perform operations in front of the server:
   - Backup file - Gets a file name from the client, encrypting the file using AES symmetric encryption, and sending it to the server.
     - The files will be stored encrypted at the server and the server will not be exposed to the encrypted information.
-  - Recover file.
+  - Recover file - Gets a file name from the client, pulls the file from the server, decrypting the file using AES symmetric decryption, and saving it to the client's folder.
   - Get files list.
   - Delete file from backup.
 - The data and files for each client are stored in separate folders.